ELISAVA-DATA/amazonTrendforest/README.md

 ## Amazon Trendforest
 Created by Jose Claramonte and Ricardo Vidal Lynch

+Created for the Data module of the Industrial Design Engineering Master during January 2025.
+Professor Alba Garcia Corral.

 This is a DataViz showing products purchased during september 2023.
 All data was processed using Python and Pandas.
 Visualization made with Processing and Adobe Illustrator.